-When it comes to digital marketing, it’s all about automation and optimisation.
+When it comes to digital marketing, it’s all about automation and optimization.
 Marketing automation is one of the sexiest marketing solutions on the market these days.
-Built to work seamlessly with the major CRM tools, companies like Marketo, Eloqua (now part of Oracle), Pardot (now part of Salesforce), Act-On, and HubSpot make it easy to implement personalised programs, targeted to customers and prospects.
+Built to work seamlessly with the major CRM tools, companies like Marketo, Eloqua (now part of Oracle), Pardot (now part of Salesforce), Act-On, and HubSpot make it easy to implement personalized programs, targeted to customers and prospects.
 You can nurture your leads and create drip campaigns to help nudge them further down the funnel.
 Many of them have features like lead scoring, which determines the engagement threshold at which warm prospects are sent to sales, and landing page creation to convince clicks to become conversions.
 These tools won’t exactly “automate” your marketing efforts, but they will help you scale them.

-The other half of the digital equation is optimisation software.
-A/B testing tools, like Optimizely, Unbounce, and Visual Website Optimiser are extremely important to the digital marketing mix because they give the Acquisition Manager the ability to focus on conversion rate optimisation.
+The other half of the digital equation is optimization software.
+A/B testing tools, like Optimizely, Unbounce, and Visual Website Optimizer are extremely important to the digital marketing mix because they give the Acquisition Manager the ability to focus on conversion rate optimization.
 You can test different headlines, body copy, and images, as well as your call-to-action (CTA).
 Here’s an example of how testing works: visitors to your website will be randomly shown one of two (or more) variations of a page, and conversion stats are recorded for each variant.
 Once the sample size is big enough and the results are statistically significant, the software chooses a winner based on conversion numbers.
-You can now optimise the rest of your website based on the statistically-proven choice and move on to the next test.
+You can now optimize the rest of your website based on the statistically-proven choice and move on to the next test.
 Over time, you’ll turn your website into a lead-generating machine.

 SEO software is a bit more consolidated, with a few majors players in the market: Moz, SEMrush, and Raven Tools.
 All three tools either have a free trial or a free version to prove the concept before you spend your company’s hard-earned money.
 They allow you to track your inbound links, PageRank, domain authority, and other important SEO metrics.